-Integrated Community Strategy for Carmarthenshire 2011- 16 Welsh Government 'Digital Agenda' Welsh Government Strategy ACEs Adverse Childhood Typerianaea Experiences Personal and Social Education Framework for 7-19 year olds in Wales Children and Young People: Rights to Action Learning Pathways 14-19 Learning Core Social Services Well-being Act Child Poverty Strategy for Wales Families First Welsh Government Tackling Poverty Action Plan Well-being of Future Generations (Wales) Act 2015 The project will deliver on economic growth in line with the South West Wales Economic Regeneration Strategy and directly links to Strategic Aim 3 of the strategy 'Maximising job creation for all.'
+Integrated Community Strategy for Carmarthenshire 2011-16 Welsh Government 'Digital Agenda' Welsh Government Strategy ACEs Adverse Childhood Experiences Personal and Social Education Framework for 7-19 year olds in Wales Children and Young People: Rights to Action Learning Pathways 14-19 Learning Core Social Services Well-being Act Child Poverty Strategy for Wales Families First Welsh Government Tackling Poverty Action Plan Well-being of Future Generations (Wales) Act 2015 Our analysis // analysis The project will deliver on economic growth in line with the South West Wales Economic Regeneration Strategy and directly links to Strategic Aim 3 of the strategy 'Maximising job creation for all.'
 The project delivers on economic growth by covering the 3 main Regional Learning Partnership themes, which are outlined in the Regional Delivery Plan for Employment and Skills for South West and Central Wales, along with the RLP regional priority Ref 4 of 'Ensure flexible learning choices regarding how, when and where learning occurs.'
-Ownership/Lease Lease is secured Business Plan/Officer As part of the Key Account Management function, CYCA will Comments including continue to receive Community Regeneration Officer support in order details of support to better assist strategic growth. moving forward/next The Officer will create a support package and give practical guidance steps linked to growth on funding, financial planning, business planning and collaborative and sustainability working ideas, with the aim of achieving economic growth and and Sastamasmity sustainability.
-After the TFF is fully claimed, they aim to continue to run the project and will ensure the following activities are undertaken: and will ensure the following detivities are undertaken.
-Develop an effective project business plan and marketing strategy.
+Ownership/Lease Lease is secured Business Plan/Officer Comments including details of support moving forward/next steps linked to growth and sustainability As part of the Key Account Management function, CYCA will continue to receive Community Regeneration Officer support in order to better assist strategic growth.
+The Officer will create a support package and give practical guidance on funding, financial planning, business planning and collaborative working ideas, with the aim of achieving economic growth and sustainability.
+After the TFF is fully claimed, they aim to continue to run the project and will appare the following extinities are undertaken: Develop an effective project business plan and marketing strategy.
 Develop and maintain strong relationships with partners, communities and policy makers.
 Liaise with and involve potential continuation funders at an early stage.
-Monitor, evaluate and communicate the project's impact at every stage.Ensure continuity of staff and volunteers. · · · · · · · · · · · · · · · · · · · Develop a diverse income generating support package with Recommendation Develop a diverse income generating support package with several income streams Recommendation Subject to: Develop a diverse income generating support package with
+Monitor, evaluate and communicate the project's impact at every stage.
+Ensure continuity of staff and volunteers.
+Develop a diverse income generating support package with several income streams Recommendation Award £19,889.00 Subject to: · 3 of 5